GraceEbere/Retail-Sales-Performance-Dashboard/README.md

 ## 🎯 Business Problem

-Retail businesses need an efficient way to monitor sales performance across different regions, customer segments, and product categories and identify the costumer which made the highest-value purchase for bounus eligibility.
+Retail businesses need an efficient way to monitor sales performance across different regions, customer segments, and product categories and identify the costumers that made the high-value purchases for bounus eligibility.
 This dashboard provides an interactive solution for exploring sales trends and identifying performance patterns.

 ---